-Causes of Winter Water Loss
+Reasons for Winter Water Loss

 Topping It Off

-Pond Talk: How often do you need to top off the water in your pond over the winter?
+Pond Talk: How much water loss do you experience in your pond over the winter?